 Since the MAT program has a competitive admissions policy and can only admit a certain number of students each summer, the following criteria are considered when selecting students for this program:

-- Those pursuing Secondary Education or K-12 certification (currently not available in Physical Education, Agriculture, or Technology Education)
+- Those pursuing Secondary Education or K-12 certification (currently not available in Agriculture, Art, Business Physical Education or Technology Education)